eclipse/mraa/docs/index.md

-MRAA - Low Level Skeleton Library for Communication on Intel platforms
+libmraa - Low Level Skeleton Library for Communication on Intel platforms
 ==============

 Library in C/C++ to interface with Galileo & other Intel platforms, in a